puppetlabs/puppetlabs-stdlib/README.markdown

 ## stdlib 4.x ##

-The 4.0 major release of stdlib drops support for Puppet 2.7.
-Stdlib 4.x supports Puppet 3.
+The 4.0 major release of stdlib was intended to drop support for Puppet 2.7, but the impact on end users was too high.
+The decision was made to treat stdlib 4.x as a continuation of stdlib 3.x support.
+Stdlib 4.x supports Puppet 2.7 and 3.
 Notably, ruby 1.8.5 is no longer supported though ruby 1.8.7, 1.9.3, and 2.0.0 are fully supported.

 # Functions #